felippe-regazio/logflake/README.md

 1*              2*     3*       4*              5*                     6*
 ```

-1. This is the console prefix or namespace.
-It shows you a prefix (`CONSOLE` by default) that can be changed by you, followed by the log level (`LOG` by default).
-You you run a log error with 'TEST' as prefix, for example, this would be `[TEST ERROR]`.
+1. This is the header prefix or namespace, setted as "CONSOLE" by default.
+It can be changed by you.
+The last term is the log level (`LOG` by default.
 The header prefixes are colorized in according to the log level: `{ log: 'blue', info: 'cyan', warn: 'yellow', error: 'red', trace: 'magenta', quiet: 'black' }`.

 2. The current Operational System label information.

-3. The current O.S.
-Username information.
+3. The current O.S. username information.

-4. The current mainfile running.
+4. The current mainfile that is running the code.

 5. The datetime notation (in `en` by default).
 You can change the locale on the options.

 6. How many times this same log() function has been called at the current runtime/process.

 You can disable or enable the items `2, 3, 4, 5, 6` on the `LogFlake` options.

-### The log function
+### The log() function

 ```
 log(level?: string, ...arguments: any): Chain
 ```

-The `log` function API has exactly the same usage of the common `console.log`.
+We call it the log function because its just a convention, but you can name it whatever yout want.
+Check how to create a `log` function in the `Getting Started` section of this doc.
+As already said, the `log` function API has exactly the same usage of the common `console.log`.
 So, you can do anything you would do with a console.log, for example:

 ```js
 const example = { fizz: 1, buzz: 2 };